Benjamin E. Lippincott Award

 For the 2021 award, nominated books must be published before 2007.
 Many books contain both a publication date and a copyright date, and these may differ.
 Eligibility is determined by the earlier of these dates that is printed with the publication information at the front of the book.

-- Individuals: Please contact the publisher and ask to have a copy of the nominated book mailed directly to each award committee member.
+- Individuals: Please contact the publisher and ask for either an eBook to submit via the online application portal or to have a physical copy of the nominated book mailed directly to each award committee member.

 Self-nominations are accepted.
-If you nominate yourself for a book award, you assume responsibility for contacting your publisher and having copies of your book sent to the award committee.
+If you nominate yourself for a book award, you assume responsibility for contacting your publisher and having copies of your book sent to the award committee either virtually or via mail.

-- Publishers: After completing and submitting your nomination online through the APSA application portal, please mail a copy of the nominated book directly to each member of the award committee.
+- Publishers: Please submit your nomination online through the APSA application portal.
+You have the option to either submit an eBook via the portal or mail a hard copy of the nominated book directly to each member of the award committee.